Tuition & Fees

 MacBook: Estimated at $1,500 (August of first year).

 Required Field Study Courses: Companies/students should budget for three required Field Studies in the Curriculum as follows: first-year overseas Field Study course (approx. $7,500), second-year domestic Field Study course (approx. $3,750), and second- year overseas Field Study course (approx. $7,500).
 These costs cover hotels, daily transport, meetings, workshops, and staffing.
 They do not include travel to and from the New York area or meals and incidental expenses.

 Travel: Approximately $700–$900 for travel and accommodations to the Exhibitor Show in March.
 Students may attend optional conferences at an additional cost.

 Memberships: Approximately $60 for program-specific industry organization membership.

 Texts/Reading Material: Approximately $300–400 for texts that you will only be able to get in print format.
 Faculty try to provide reading requirements in digital format as much as possible.

-In addition to the cost of tuition, program costs include Summer International Seminar travel and other expenses of approximately $4,000 to $6,000.
+In addition to the cost of tuition, program costs include International Seminar travel and other expenses of approximately $4,000 to $6000.
 These figures are approximations and will vary according to individual spending habits.
-An additional administrative fee of $450 is required for the international seminar and will vary depending on the destination.
+An additional administrative fee of $600-800 is required for the international seminar and will vary depending on the destination.

-It is recommended to budget approximately $4,000 per trip for the Paris and Hong Kong seminars, and $3,000 for Mexico City.
+It is recommended to budget approximately $4,000 per trip for the Paris seminar, $4,500 Hong Kong seminar, and $3,000 for Mexico City.
 The cost of seminars is not included in tuition.

 An additional administrative fee of $450 for all seminars will be required.